lcastrof/lcastrof/README.md

 ### Hi there 👋

 My name is Lucas de Castro, and I'm a Computational Engineer student at Juiz de Fora/MG.
-I've already worked in different kinds of projects, but I'm currently working as a Front-end developer.
+I've already worked in different kinds of projects, but I'm currently working as a web developer.

 How to find me: